Mehdi-Saleh/sandbox-engine/README.md

 - Mouse scroll - Change brush size
 - 0-9 - Select elements 0 to 9
 - 0-9 + shift - Select elements 10 to 19
+- You can also select elements by clicking on the E icon
 - Space - Pause/unpause simulation
 - Esc - Hide/show UI